Floatingjacob/aMogusManager/README.md

 ---

+## Prerequisites

+  Linux
+  - Proton 9.0 (Beta)
+  - Debian-based linux distro (arch linux is untested)
+  - Among Us owned on Steam
+  - Steam

+  Windows
+  - Among Us owned on Steam
+  - Steam

+## Notes

+  I would add a quickstart guide, but I'm lazy.
+If someone bugs me to do it, I'll make one.

 ## License 📜

 This project is under the **GNU General Public License v3.0 (GPL-3.0)**.
 Translation for inspecifically specifically **YOU** :